netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/crvserver_module.rst

       Mode of operation for the cache redirection virtual server.
 Available settings function as follows:

-      \* TRANSPARENT - Intercept all traffic flowing to the appliance and apply cache redirection policies to determine whether content should be served from the cache or from the origin server.
+      \* \ :literal:`TRANSPARENT`\  - Intercept all traffic flowing to the appliance and apply cache redirection policies to determine whether content should be served from the cache or from the origin server.

-      \* FORWARD - Resolve the hostname of the incoming request, by using a DNS server, and forward requests for non-cacheable content to the resolved origin servers.
+      \* \ :literal:`FORWARD`\  - Resolve the hostname of the incoming request, by using a DNS server, and forward requests for non-cacheable content to the resolved origin servers.
 Cacheable requests are sent to the configured cache servers.

-      \* REVERSE - Configure reverse proxy caches for specific origin servers.
+      \* \ :literal:`REVERSE`\  - Configure reverse proxy caches for specific origin servers.
 Incoming traffic directed to the reverse proxy can either be served from a cache server or be sent to the origin server with or without modification to the URL.

-      The default value for cache type is TRANSPARENT if service is HTTP or SSL whereas the default cache type is FORWARD if the service is HDX.
+      The default value for cache type is \ :literal:`TRANSPARENT`\  if service is HTTP or SSL whereas the default cache type is \ :literal:`FORWARD`\  if the service is HDX.

       .. rst-class:: ansible-option-line